lebao3105/libtextworker/docs/usage/firstcode.md

 * ```interface.manager```: Contains ColorManager which handles GUI widgets color/font
 * ```interface._colors``` (since 0.1.3) specifies *some* colors.
 Moved to ```interface``` since version 0.1.4.
 * subfolders in ```interface```: GUIs support ('wx' for wxPython, 'tk' for Tkinter)

-Now your next line is...

-**Let's go now!**

-But no, just this time, head for step 4: see all aliases that will be used on this site.
-Then you can do what you want!

 ## Packaging